← Back to 史記

 使 使

 In the spring of the thirteenth year, he met with Duke Ling of Wei at Shao Ling.
-The Duke of Cai privately consulted with Chang Hong of Zhou to seek precedence over Wei; Wei had a scribe speak of Kang Shu's merits and virtue, and then gave precedence to Wei.
-In summer, on behalf of Jin they destroyed Shen.
+The Duke of Cai privately appealed to Chang Hong of Zhou, seeking precedence over Wei; Wei had a scribe speak of Kang Shu's merits and virtue, and precedence was then given to Wei.
+In summer, Cai destroyed Shen on behalf of Jin.
 Chu was angered and attacked Cai.
-Duke Zhao of Cai made his son a hostage in Wu, to attack Chu together.
-In winter, together with King Helu of Wu, they then broke Chu and entered Ying.
-Cai resented Zi Chang.
-Zi Chang feared and fled to Zheng.
-In the fourteenth year, Wu departed and King Zhao of Chu recovered his state.
-In the sixteenth year, Chu's prime minister wept for his people to scheme against Cai, and Duke Zhao of Cai feared.
+Duke Zhao of Cai made his son a hostage in Wu so they could attack Chu together.
+That winter, together with King Helu of Wu, they defeated Chu and entered Ying.
+Cai resented Zi Chang, and Zi Chang, afraid, fled to Zheng.
+In the fourteenth year, Wu withdrew, and King Zhao of Chu recovered his state.
+In the sixteenth year, the Chu prime minister wept before his people as he planned against Cai, and Duke Zhao of Cai became afraid.
 In the twenty-sixth year, Confucius went to Cai.
 King Zhao of Chu attacked Cai.
-Cai feared and reported urgently to Wu.
-The state of Wu considered Cai too far, so they agreed to move Cai closer to themselves, making it easier for them to rescue each other; Duke Zhao privately promised and did not consult with the grand officers.
-The Wu people came to save Cai and therefore moved Cai to Zhou Lai.
-In the twenty-eighth year, when Duke Zhao was about to pay court at Wu, the grand officers feared he would move again, so they commanded the assassin Li to kill Duke Zhao; Then they executed the assassin Li to dispel the blame, and established Duke Zhao's son Shuo, who became Duke Cheng.
+Cai was afraid and sent an urgent report to Wu.
+The state of Wu considered Cai too far away, so they agreed to move Cai closer, making it easier for them to rescue one another; Duke Zhao gave his private consent without consulting the grand officers.
+The people of Wu came to rescue Cai and therefore moved Cai to Zhoulai.
+In the twenty-eighth year, when Duke Zhao was about to pay court at Wu, the grand officers feared that he would move the state again, so they ordered the assassin Li to kill him; Afterward, they executed the assassin Li to shift the blame away from themselves, and established Duke Zhao's son Shuo.
+This was Duke Cheng.

 20